Engineering: the application of scientific knowledge to practical problems

 The majority of Linfield applied physics majors follow this path, pursuing graduate study in mechanical engineering, aerospace engineering, materials science, civil engineering or electrical engineering.
 This plan allows the flexibility to be a Linfield student-athlete, study abroad and pursue other interests, while obtaining both a bachelor’s and master’s degree in six years.

-BS degree to professional engineering
+BS degree to career

 Linfield graduates have entered a variety of professions including positions as process engineers, applications development engineers, and field service engineers, among others.
 Most graduates seeking immediate employment are hired in the technology industry.